Irregular cusps of ball quotients: Introduction

 We also consider the relationship between regular/irregular cusps on $D_L$ and regular/irregular cusps on $\D_{L_Q}$.
-We remark that irregular cusps on $\D_{L_Q}$ are studied by Ma \cite{irregular}.
-Let $\Gamma_O\subset\O(L_Q)(\Z)$ be a finite index subgroup and $\Gamma_U\subset\U(L)(\Z)$ be its restriction to the unitary group.
-In the following proposition, regular/irregular cusps on $D_L$ (resp. $\D_{L_Q}$) means regular/irregular cusps with respect to $\Gamma_U$ (resp. $\Gamma_O$).
-For the notion of ``special-irregular'', see section \ref{section:irregular}. \begin{prop} \begin{enumerate} \item For any imaginary quadratic fields $F$, regular cusps on $D_L$ are mapped to regular cusps on $\D_{L_Q}$. \item For $F\neq\Q(\sqrt{-1}), \Q(\sqrt{-3})$, irregular cusps on $D_L$ are mapped to irregular cusps on $\D_{L_Q}$. \item For $F=\Q(\sqrt{-1})$, irregular cusps with index 2 or 4 on $D_L$ are mapped to irregular cusps with index 2 on $\D_{L_Q}$ and special-irregular cusps with index 2 on $D_L$ are mapped to regular cusps on $\D_{L_Q}$. \item For $F=\Q(\sqrt{-3})$, irregular cusps with index 2 or 6 and special-irregular cusps with index 2 on $D_L$ are mapped to irregular cusps with index 2 on $\D_{L_Q}$ and irregular cusps with index 3 and special-irregular cusps with index 3 on $D_L$ are mapped to regular cusps on $\D_{L_Q}$. \end{enumerate}
+Note that irregular cusps on $\D_{L_Q}$ have been studied by Ma \cite{irregular}.
+Let $\Gamma_O\subset\O^+(L_Q)(\Z)$ be a finite index subgroup and $\Gamma_U\subset\U(L)(\Z)$ be its restriction to the unitary group.
+In the following proposition, regular/irregular cusps on $D_L$ (resp. $\D_{L_Q}$) mean regular/irregular cusps with respect to $\Gamma_U$ (resp. $\Gamma_O$). \begin{prop} \begin{enumerate} \item For any imaginary quadratic field $F$, regular cusps on $D_L$ map to regular cusps on $\D_{L_Q}$. \item For $F\neq\Q(\sqrt{-1}), \Q(\sqrt{-3})$, irregular cusps on $D_L$ map to irregular cusps on $\D_{L_Q}$. \item For $F=\Q(\sqrt{-1})$, irregular cusps with index $2$ or $4$ on $D_L$ map to irregular cusps with index $2$ on $\D_{L_Q}$ and semi-irregular cusps with index $2$ on $D_L$ map to regular cusps on $\D_{L_Q}$. \item For $F=\Q(\sqrt{-3})$, irregular cusps with index $2$ or $6$ and semi-irregular cusps with index $2$ on $D_L$ map to irregular cusps with index $2$ on $\D_{L_Q}$ and irregular cusps with index $3$ and semi-irregular cusps with index $3$ on $D_L$ map to regular cusps on $\D_{L_Q}$. \end{enumerate}

 \end{prop}